healthchecks/healthchecks/templates/docs/http_api.md

 If this header is present, its value is an integer, and it specifies how many bytes from the request body SITE_NAME will store per request.
-For example, if n=100, but the client sends 123 bytes in the request body, SITE_NAME will store the first 100 bytes, and ignore the remaining 23.
+For example, if n=100, but the client sends 123 bytes in the request body, SITE_NAME will store the first 100 bytes and ignore the remaining 23.
 The client can use this header to decide how much data to send in the request bodies of subsequent requests.

 ### Query Parameters

 rid=&lt;uuid&gt;
 :   Optional, specifies a run ID of this ping.
 If run ID is specified,
-    SITE_NAME uses it to match the correct corresponding completion ping for this ping, and calculate an accurate duration.
+    SITE_NAME uses it to match the correct corresponding completion ping for this ping and calculate an accurate duration.
 The value must be a client-picked UUID in the canonical textual representation.